 In Dinidjanggama, from mid July to early August, traditional fire management takes place to open up woodlands for people and large animals to settle – in between hunting and grazing in the grasslands.

 Late August into early September, ground birds begin to nest.
 Burning should end.

-Unfortunately, as often happens with societies that like things easy and uncomplicated, the days of traditional fire management (of experienced fire custodians walking around small areas with grass-stemmed fire sticks and burning only those areas that will produce food sustainably) has given way to a white-man version driven by large-scale petrol-power.
+Traditional fire management (of experienced fire custodians walking around small areas with grass-stemmed fire sticks and burning only those areas that will produce food sustainably) has given way to a white-man version driven by large-scale petrol-power.
 Toyota and helicopter incendiaries.

 Now, fire is out of control.
 The most vulnerable areas of rainforest and closed savanna forests are under fire every Dry season.

 European settlement and pasture grasses for the live cattle trade have destroyed traditional fire-stick farming and , as the above map shows, has increased high-intensity fires to unsustainable levels.